LukeSeers/steamlinker/README.md

+# FAQ (6 Jan 2020)
+ **Is this plugin dead?**

+ No, but yes.
+The plugin is broken becuase PyTSon is no longer being supported, but I do plan on supporting steamlinker for the far future.

+ **When do you plan on fixing this plugin?**

+ Whenever TeamSpeak 5 is out and also the plugin SDK.

 # Steamlinker
 Steamlinker, adds a feature in to teamspeak 3 where you can click a steam link and it would open in your steam client instead of your default browser.